My name is Rachel Louise Barry. I am a Montrealer of Irish descent, born in Montreal, a city now known as a multicultural and multilingual city.

 In Ojibwe an Algonquian language, the island of Montreal is the "first meeting place" and in Mohawk, an Iroquoian language, our Island is "a place where nations and rivers unite and divide".

-Then the French, the English, the Scottish and the Irish arrived.
+Then the French, the English, the Scottish and the Irish arrived, not necessarily in that order.

 Nowadays, most Chinese, American, Moroccan, Filipino and Roman immigrants live in Côte-des-Neiges-Notre-Dame-de-Grâce, Algerians and Italians selected Saint-Léonard, the French picked the Plateau Mont-Royal, Haitians chose Montréal-Nord and the Vietnamese preferred the Villeray-Saint-Michel-Parc-Extension borough.

-We all have a lot to say and a lot to share about Montreal and Montrealers.
+We all have a lot to say and a lot to share about Montreal and Montrealers and you are all very welcome.